Common problems with leaf blower vacs

 There's a number of reasons why your leaf blower might be failing to start up, and it typically depends on what fuel your models uses – petrol, electricity or battery.

+- Remove the old fuel and refill with a fresh batch.
 Fuel does not age well, and can start to deteriorate within just 30 days.
 If it’s too stale, it won’t allow the machine to start properly.
-When this happens, all you need to do is to remove the old fuel and refill with a fresh batch.

 How to avoid: Remove old fuel before planning to store your blower over a long period of time.

+- Replace the spark plug.
 Spark plugs can easily become damaged or worn.
-When this happens, it’s likely that the leaf blower won’t start up and you’ll need to replace it.
+When this happens, it’s likely that the leaf blower won’t start up.

 How to avoid: If you use your leaf blower a lot, try to replace the spark plug at the start of each season.